-Subject to the influences listed above we expect rates to remain low during 2022/23 although we may start to see some small rises in base rates as the Bank of England's Monetary Policy Committee moves to counteract inflation during 2022 and beyond.
-(See P20).
+Overall we see the balance of risks to the downside but, subject to the influences listed above, we still expect rates to remain elevated compared to recent years during 2023/24 with some small reductions in term rates as the Bank of England's Monetary Policy Committee signals slowdowns/pauses in its hiking cycle as inflation slows beyond base effects in 2023 and beyond.
+(See P21).